Áed Dub mac Suibni: Adomnán's account

 In Book I, Chapter 36 of Adomnán of Iona's Life of Saint Columba, it states that Áed Dub was later ordained as a priest, an ordination that Adomnán describes as a sham because of his history of violence.
-He writes that when Columba learned of this, he prophecised that although Áed would live for many years to come, he "will return as a dog to his vomit; he will again be a bloody murderer and in the end, killed by a spear, he will fall from wood into water and die drowning."
+He writes that when Columba learned of this, he prophesied that although Áed would live for many years to come, he "will return as a dog to his vomit; he will again be a bloody murderer and in the end, killed by a spear, he will fall from wood into water and die drowning."
 This is again the mythic three-fold death, and probably signifies that there was some manner of traditional account of Áed Dub.
-Adomnan also states that Aed Dub was the lover of a priest called Finchan, the founder of a monastery in Tiree.
-The two men were strongly attached to one another "in a carnal way".
+In the same chapter Adomnan also states that Áed was ordained to the priesthood by a bishop who was reluctant to do so.
+He only agreed to lay his hand on Áed's head to ordain him after a priest called Findchán had done so first.
+Adomnán says that this priest, Findchán loved Áed Dub in a worldly or corrupt way - carnaliter amans.
+This does not mean that they were lovers.
+Carnalis means 'worldly', as opposed to 'spiritual'.

 From Adomnán's account it can be surmised that Áed was deposed, or abdicated, and spent time in Britain in a monastery before, presumably, returning to Ulster to try to regain his throne.
 The report of Áed Dub's death in the Annals of Ulster for 588 — the Annals of Tigernach place it in 579 — may contain some traces of this as it reports the killing of Áed aboard a ship.
 This is thought to have taken place on Lough Neagh.